owrmille/minishell/README.md

    - `>>` appends output to a file.

 5. **Pipes**
    - Implements pipelines where the output of one command is passed as input to the next using the `|` operator.
+   - Handles pipes in the end of the command line (e.g. `ls |`).

 6. **Environment Variables**
    - Supports expansion of environment variables using `$` syntax.
    - Expands `$?` to the exit status of the most recently executed foreground command.

 7. **Shell Variables**
    - Supports expansion of shell variables using `$` syntax.

 9. **Signal Handling**
    - Handles `Ctrl-C`, `Ctrl-D`, and `Ctrl-\` like Bash: